Plants - Animals

 About a kilometre from the shelter, you'll have a choice: continue straight along and up a hill onto the red trail, or curve right through a straight line of pines before curving back.
 In the dusk, this is a beautiful dark and deliciously ominous "hallway."
 As it opens up, there's yet another fork in the trail here.

-If you stay on the green trail, it will curve to the right in the direction of the parking lot.
+To stay on the green trail, curve to the right at this fork, in the direction of the parking lot.
 Alternatively, you can cut to the left down the hill, with the hydro lines above you just slightly to the left.
 At the bottom of the hill is the road.
 You can now take the easier low road along the river's edge back to the parking lot.
 Alternatively, refer to the map and check out where the road to the left goes.
 This is the return path of the red trail and takes you to some pleasant and often unpeopled spots along the river bank.

 If you stay with the green trail, you'll take a few ups and downs before riding high on the ridge, with the sound of the rapids below you.
 A little side trail heads off to the left then loops back to the main trail.
 It cuts right along the ridge edge and you can look sharply down into the woods as they drop to the river's level.
 At the point the trail cuts back to the main trail, look sharp and you'll see an overgrown trail leading down to the rapids.
-And there — hey, presto! — are a set of cement stairs to lead you down.
+And there—hey, presto!—are a set of cement stairs to lead you down.
 At the bottom of the hill, there's a trail off left to an old spring.
-The spring's still there.
 Years ago, it was drinkable.
 Those in the know don't advise that now.
 It still looks very refreshing as it bubbles from the earth.

 Walked: November, 2008The Red Trail